Tech-Ops-Research-Hub/FINTECH-OPEN-SOURCE/EDUTECH/High-Level Edutech - Research Lab.md

-# 🎓 TechOps Apex – Open Source EduTech Projects
+# 🎓Open Source EduTech Projects - Research Lab
 ## 🌍 Open Education Tools for the Next Billion Learners

 Welcome to the **TechOps Apex EduTech OSS Portfolio** — a growing collection of open-source, community-powered tools designed to enable **accessible, localized, and impactful tech education** across emerging regions.
 We build for learners, educators, institutions, and communities driving digital transformation through knowledge.